 |Looked-after children (LAC) defined in the Children Act 1989 as one who is in the care of, or provided with accommodation by, an English local authority||£2,530|

 |Children who have ceased to be looked after by a local authority in England and Wales because of adoption, a special guardianship order, a child arrangements order or a residence order||£2,530|

 |Pupils in year groups reception to year 6 recorded as Ever 6 service child or in receipt of child pension from the Ministry of Defence||£335|

 Good and outstanding teaching at Ightham Primary School is crucial to the progress and attainment made by all pupils, particularly those children who are Pupil Premium.
 The Pupil Premium supports high quality teaching, narrowing attainment gaps by strong leadership, a culture of high expectations and targeted, effective interventions.

-Please refer to our Pupil Premium Statement (above) for information about how we intend to spend out Pupil Premium funding this academic year.
+Please refer to our Pupil Premium Statement (above) for information about how we spent our Pupil Premium funding in 2022-23.